What is Mesh Networking?

 All direct messages are encrypted using AES-256-CTR with end-to-end key exchange.
 No other device in the mesh can read your direct messages.
 Room server messages are encrypted in transit but readable by the server for storage and forwarding.

-public The 868 MHz Band in Europe
+The 868 MHz Band in Europe

 MeshCore operates on the EU868 ISM band, available for license-free use across the European Union, the United Kingdom, and most of Europe.